 Think of patterns like ingredients; you want to add a little spice to a dish but not overpower it, while each food type should also work together in tandem with the next to provide a great-tasting plate of food.
 Patterns and colours work in the same way, you need to carefully consider each element and be certain that you’re including it for reasons that will only add to the end product of interior space.

 In the well-populated world of interior design, ‘texture’ applies to both the look and feel of a material, print or wallpaper.
 Considering physical interaction with an item in your interior space as well as its aesthetics is integral when it comes to adding elements that stimulate the senses.

 Contrary to popular belief, our eyes sometimes register rough textures as more visually appealing and comfortable than smooth textures, so finding the perfect balance of the two is important in terms of creating an interior that you simply want to sit in (or sleep in) and enjoy.

 Of course, wallpapering is one of the easiest and most effective means of achieving different textures in your interior design, while repeating these textures in rugs, cushions and other textiles and accessories will tie in the look in one big, comfy swoop.

 There you have it, three easy steps to achieve an effortless mix-match look in your home!
+Get a head start on your next project head over to our website here.
 If you’re looking for more handy advice and interior inspiration, check out our blog section or follow us over on Facebook and Instagram.